Platoniq/wilder-journal/_articles/en/intersectional-mental-health-support.md

 {% file { "title": "Listening to Youth Voice to better intersectional mental health support", "info": "Policy Brief", "file": "/media/policy-brief-democratic-mental-health-eng.pdf", "image": "/assets/media/no_image-file.png", "button_text": "Dowload", "button_icon": "icon-download", "alt_color": true } %}

+This project has been carried out in two phases, the first in Manchester and the second in Barcelona.

-A project led by University of Birmingham and Platoniq Fountadion with the collaboration of Manchester Metropolitan University, Youth Focus North West, Katy Rubin—Legislative Theatre Practitioner, 42nd Street, Reform Radio, GM-i Thrive, with funding from RSA/UKRI, University of Birmingham.
+Phase 1: Led in Manchester by Sonia Bussu at the University of Birmingham.
+In collaboration with: Platoniq, Katy Rubin, The Manchester Metropolitan University, Youth Focus North West, 42nd Street and Reform Radio.

+Phase 2: Co-led in Barcelona by Sonia Bussu and Platoniq.
+In collaboration with: Katy Rubin, 42nd Street and Zara Eve.

 Platoniq Foundation’s participation in this project was possible thank to Open Society Foundations and European Association for Local Democracy.